vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 ### awesome-cl

-The [awesome-cl](https://github.com/CodyReichert/awesome-cl) list saw continuous updates and is still now a great solution to choose your Lisp library.
+The [awesome-cl](https://github.com/CodyReichert/awesome-cl) list saw continuous updates and is  now a great solution to have an overview of the ecosystem and choose a library.

+One of its goals is to break choice paralysis by recommending libraries, with its "+1" marks.

 **Consolidation**

-Help choose the recommended libraries.
+Help furnish and curate it.

 ### More